hubmapconsortium/salmon-rnaseq/README.md

 # Requirements

-Running the pipeline requires a CWL workflow execution engine and container runtime; we require [Docker](https://www.docker.com/) to run the pipeline.
+We require [Docker](https://www.docker.com/) to run the pipeline.

 Once Docker is installed run the Docker Daemon.
 On Linux, this is typically done by running ``sudo dockerd``.
 On Mac, this is done by clicking the Docker GUI app.
+If you are using a M1 or newer silicon Mac, add ``export DOCKER_DEFAULT_PLATFORM=linux/amd64`` to your ``.zshrc`` file to avoid docker warnings and possible errors.

 # Installation